Robert Nickelsberg/Getty Images

 That's because the cost and availability of money affect people's willingness to pay for goods and services.
 When money is cheap and plentiful, there's more demand and prices tend to rise.

-"When the economy's doing really well and the labor market is good and the unemployment rate is falling, that's when you have concerns about employers hiring and bidding up wages and inflation rising," Faucher says.
+"When the economy's doing really well and the labor market is good and the unemployment rate is falling, that's when you have concerns about employers hiring and bidding up wages and inflation rising," says Gus Faucher, chief economist with The PNC Financial Services Group.

 Image Source/Getty Images